2dvoid/vim-cheatsheet/README.md

 E         # move to the end of the word after whitespace 0         # move to the start of the line
 $         # move to the end of the line
+)         # move to next sentence
+(         # move to previous sentence
 }         # move to next paragraph
 {         # move to previous paragraph
+%         # move to the matching parenthesis
+M         # move to the middle of the screen
-gg        # move to the first line of the document
+L         # move to the bottom of the screen gg        # move to the first line of the document
 G         # move to the last line of the document
 5G        # go to line 5
+Ctrl + b  # page up
+Ctrl + f  # page down

 ````

 ## Command: